BrianSeong99/EasyZK/ZKVM/zkVM Introduction/Part Two - Design Considerations of zkVM.md

 # zkVM Part Two - Design Considerations of zkVM

 ![alt text](pics/zkVM-PartTwoBanner.png)
-The Realm of “ZK Everything” - General-purposed Zero Knowledge Virtual Machine Blog Series.
+*The Realm of “ZK Everything” - General-purposed Zero Knowledge Virtual Machine Blog Series.*

-By @BrianSeong99
+*By @BrianSeong99*

-Special Thanks to Keith Chen from SNZ for the review!
+*Special Thanks to Keith Chen from SNZ for the review!*

-This is the part two of the explaining series:

-Part One - Understanding zkVM: Introducing the concept of zkVM and the general execution pipeline of zkVM.

-Part Two - Design Constraints of zkVM: Elaborate further on the design constraints when it comes to building a zkVM, which includes the zero-knowledge proof stack and the virtual machine design.

-Part Three - Exploring zkVM Projects, Comparison, and Future: Dive into the different designs and implementations of existing zkVM projects, and compare their advantages and disadvantages.
-And Last I will share a little bit of my thoughts on the future of zkVM.

-This is a topic that requires extensive computer science fundamentals to understand.
+This section will require extensive computer science fundamentals to understand.
 The most important topic would be understanding Computer Architecture, where you learn about CPU Pipelines, Instruction sets, Machine Types, Data Flow Control, storage/memory models, and also cryptography basics.
 (I took mine back in 2019 learning about how to implement MIPs using Verilog and never thought one day I would actually make use of the knowledge ;)

 All of the design considerations are there to serve this purpose: to make a zk-friendly execution trace that can generate and verify proofs quickly and in small sizes.
 This being the first priority, there are other properties including safety, useability, and more, which are also gradually being fulfilled.